Dependence Logics in Temporal Settings: A general logic of temporal dependence

-\begin{proof} We just show the soundness of system {\bf DFD}, as the corresponding proof for {\bf DFD}$^{\neq\emptyset}$ can be obtained simply by dropping the axiom $\D$-$\tom$ and the corresponding semantic condition.
-The key reasons for the validity of the non-trivial principles are as follows.
-As $g$ is a function, axioms of part {\bf II} are valid.
-Condition C1 guarantees the validity of $\D$-$\tom$, and C2 ensures that of $\D$-T, $\D$-4, $\D$-5.
-Condition C3 gives us Dep-Ref, Dep-Trans and Determinism.
-Condition C4 ensures both $\D$-Introduction$_2$ and Transfer.
-Condition C5 ensures $\D$-Introduction$_1$.
-Also, condition C6 gives us Atomic-Reduction.
-Finally, conditions C7 and C8 ensure the validity of Next-Time$_1$ and Next-Time$_2$ respectively. \end{proof}
+\begin{proof} The key reasons for the validity of the non-trivial principles are as follows.
+As $g$ is a function, the axiom Functionality is valid.
+Condition C1 ensures the validity of $\D$-T,$\D$-4 and $\D$-5.
+Condition C2 gives us Dep-Ref, Dep-Trans and Determinism.
+Condition C3 ensures both $\D$-Introduction$_2$ and Transfer.
+Conditions C4 and C5 ensure $\D$-Introduction$_1$ and Atomic-Reduction respectively.
+Finally, C6 and C7 ensure the validity of w-Next-Time$_1$ and w-Next-Time$_2$ respectively. \end{proof}